jftuga/universe/parse_centos7_server_install.md

 - mongo --ssl -sslCAFile /etc/ssl/mongodb/ca.pem --sslPEMKeyFile /etc/ssl/mongodb/mongodb.pem --authenticationDatabase admin -u mngAdmin -p StrongAdmPass13579 ${HOSTNAME}:27017/testerdb

 - create two users, a read-only user, denoted by RO and a read-write user, denoted by RW
+- Do not use these characters in passwords: double-quotes, at sign, colon

 ```
     use admin